Russia to tap $50 billion from Reserve Fund as deficit balloons

 Earlier on Friday, she said the ministry projected a budget deficit of 3.7 percent of gross domestic product this year - a large increase compared with the 0.6 percent deficit originally planned for 2015.

 The increase mainly reflects a large shortfall in revenues compared with previous plans.
-Nesterenko said these were now projected this year at 12.5 trillion rubles, down from 15.1 trillion envisaged in the budget.
+Nesterenko said these were now projected this year at 12.5 trillion roubles, down from 15.1 trillion envisaged in the budget.

 Expenditures are seen at 15.2 trillion, slightly below the 15.5 trillion envisaged in the budget.

-Nesterenko said that the budget projections would be even worse without some 1.07 trillion rubles in budget cuts, which the ministry believed should be larger.
+Nesterenko said that the budget projections would be even worse without some 1.07 trillion roubles in budget cuts, which the ministry believed should be larger.

 The latest budget projections suggest that the ministry has largely failed in its efforts to persuade the government to impose bigger spending cuts.